srcmake/cpp-stl-algorithms/README.md

 int m = std::max(5, 2); // 5
 ```

+---

 ### minmax

 Kind of useless in my opinion.
 Not even going to post the implementation. see `minmax_element` for something useful.

+---

 ### min_element

 Returns an iterator to the smallest element for a given range.

-* Pass in an iterator to the beginning of the range, and an iterator to the end of the range you want.
+* Pass in an iterator to the beginning of the range, and an iterator to the end of the range.
 * Returns an iterator of the type of the collection.

 ```